 American Symphony Orchestra League

 Deadline: November 1

 One-year program provides recent graduates with practical training in various areas of orchestra management and administration.
 The program includes three separate assignments with professional orchestras, in-depth orientation into the music industry in New York City, and career counseling to name a few.
-Benefits include a stipend, travel, some relocation expenses paid, and medical insurance is available.
+Benefits include a stipend, paid travel and some relocation expenses, and medical insurance is available.